RadhiRasho/Neural-Network/c/Thoughts.md

 \omega_{ij} = \omega_{ij} - \eta \centerdot \frac{{\partial}L}{{\partial}\omega_{ij}}
 $$

-$\Large \omega_{ij}$ is updated by subtractiong the product of the learning rate $\Large \eta$ and the gradient of the loss function with respect tot he weight, effectively moving the weight in the direction that minimizes the loss.
+$\Large \omega_{ij}$ is updated by subtracting the product of the learning rate $\Large \eta$ and the gradient of the loss function with respect tot he weight, effectively moving the weight in the direction that minimizes the loss.

 ### Updating Bias